euqueme/responsive-design/README.md

 	* To achieve this we divided the page in different sections with articles within them
 * Align elements using float and flex

-This is also part of the Odin project curriculum https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design
+This is also part of the Odin project curriculum ["BUILDING WITH RESPONSIVE DESIGN"](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design)

 ### Built With
 This project was built using these technologies.